-There is real science behind habit formation, and when you aim to change a habit, you are working against the muscle memory of every cell in your body.
-Think of all the small things you do each day the exact same way, day after day: your routines each morning, how you prepare the spot where you will eat your lunch, those last few things you do before you fall asleep.
+When you aim to change a habit, you are working against the muscle memory of every cell in your body.
+Think of all the small things you do each day the exact same way, day after day: your morning routine or sleep hygiene habits.
 Those habits are stored as internal memory in your mind and body.

 We often repeat similar behavior patterns each day because it makes us feel a sense of control, and it makes us feel safe.
-For a new habit to “stick”, we have to work against what makes us feel most comfortable, and for many people, no matter how determined, this can be difficult or even scary new territory.
+For a new habit to “stick” we have to work against what makes us feel most comfortable, and for many people, no matter how determined, this can be difficult.

 Turn: I can’t do this.
 Into: Let’s do this!

 Into: Every effort I make is a win!
 I am strong, I am powerful, I am worth it!

 Repeat your mantras when the messaging in your mind threatens to derail your efforts.